 - Habitually driving by someone else’s school, home, office, workplace

-- Gathering an unreasonable amount of info on someone else, gathering intelligence on where they stay, who they hang out with, or collecting personal info about their private life or the lives of the family members
+- Gathering an unreasonable amount of information on someone else, gathering intelligence on where they stay, who they hang out with, or collecting personal information about their private life or the lives of their family members

 There are different levels of severity as far as the crime of stalking is concerned.
 For example, these aggravated stalking instances may carry harsher consequences compared to ordinary stalking alone:

 - Damaging someone else’s property, breaking their items, hurting their pet/pets, or repeatedly vandalizing their home

 - Constantly stealing someone else’s property while committing burglary